mbloch/mapshaper/REFERENCE.md

 `aspect-ratio=`  Aspect ratio as a number or range (e.g. 2 0.8,1.6 ,2).

+`bbox=` Use an expression to generate rectangle bounds for each feature.
+The expression should evaluate to a GeoJSON-style bbox array.

 `offset=` Padding as a distance or percentage of width/height (single value or list).

 `name=` Assign a name to the newly created layer.